SquidKamer/DaggerfallBestiaryProject/README.md

 --------------------------------------
 Graphics of enemies unused in game, but exist in the files.

-Horse Riders (Somewhat Done) - Need to rerange one more set to be complete I think.
+Horse Riders (DONE) - Need to rerange one more set to be complete I think.

 King Lysandus (DONE) - No work needs to be done, his files should work as is with no modifyication.